vedi/knowledge-base/src/documents/unity/grow/Grow_Sync.html.md

 ## Integration

-<div class="info-box">GROW Sync is included in [GrowSpend](/unity/grow/GrowSpend_GettingStarted#SetupGrowSpend), [GrowCompete](/unity/grow/GrowCompete_GettingStarted#SetupGrowCompete) and [GrowUltimate](/unity/grow/GrowUltimate_GettingStarted#SetupGrowUltimate) bundles.
+<div class="info-box">GROW's State & Economy Sync is included in [GrowSpend](/unity/grow/GrowSpend_GettingStarted#SetupGrowSpend), [GrowCompete](/unity/grow/GrowCompete_GettingStarted#SetupGrowCompete) and [GrowUltimate](/unity/grow/GrowUltimate_GettingStarted#SetupGrowUltimate) bundles.
 Please refer to the relevant bundle for initialization instructions.</div>

-1. Initialize `SoomlaSync` according to the instructions of your relevant bundle.
+1. Initialize `GrowSync` according to the instructions of your relevant bundle.

 * Create event handler functions in order to be notified about (and handle) GROW Sync related events.
 See [Events](/unity/grow/Grow_Sync/#Events) for more information.

-* Once initialized, GROW Sync will start syncing the player's state and game meta-data, depending on the integrated modules.
+* Once initialized, Sync will start syncing the player's state and game meta-data, depending on the integrated modules.
 Synchronization is done with a unique identifier for every device.

-* If PROFILE is integrated, once the player logs into a social network the game state will be synched across all of the player's devices, on which he/she is logged in with the same profile for that social provider.
+* If [Profile]() is integrated, once the player logs into a social network the game state will be synched across all of the player's devices, on which he/she is logged in with the same profile for that social provider.

 <div class="warning-box">Make sure to start gameplay or change local state only **after** [`OnStateSyncFinished`](/unity/grow/Grow_Sync#OnStateSyncFinished) event is triggered. </div>